Big Mer on Campus

-Daria dreaded to know who she’d work with.
-It’d most likely be whoever was sitting next to her.
-Which that day meant either Jonus (and his incessant attempts to get her to set him up with Quinn) or Tiphannia (and her inability to understand basic concepts like finishing sentences in a timely manner).
+Daria dreaded her partner already.
+It’d most likely be whoever sat next to her.
+Which that day, meant either Jonus (and his incessant attempts to get her to set him up with Quinn) or Tiphannia (and her inability to understand basic concepts like finishing sentences in a timely manner).

-Maybe she and her family could each commission a work from Jane.
+Maybe, she and the rest of her family could each commission a work from Jane.
 Give her more business so she could attend class again.